evidenceledger/UpdateTrustedLists/README.md

 ## Installation

 This repository should be a sibling of the VerificaCOVID and MyCOVIDCredential repositories.
-In the parent directory of the webapp (the one where VerificaCOVID and MyCOVIDCredential are):
+In the parent directory of the webapp (the one where VerificaCOVID and MyCOVIDCredential are located):

     git clone git@github.com:evidenceledger/UpdateTrustedLists.git
     cd UpdateTrustedLists